ronperkinsuk/ronperkinsuk/README.md

 ### 💾 About Me

-I'm a Software Polyglot 💾 Full Stack SaaS Developer ☁️ e-Commerce Web Designer 🎨 Musician and Dancer! 🎹 who has spent the last 40+ years in the Software Industry.
-I've worked and dabbled in most areas of technology and software, both legacy and new.

 Code wise I started out back in 1981 using BASIC, and progressed to COBOL and used many variations of that.
 From there I became a Java Developer, and then moved into .NET using C#, VB.NET, classic ASP etc, I then moved into mobile development coding with Android and Apple Objective-C. Also worked with PHP and have used Python, a bit of Golang and lots of front end JS frameworks.
 I've basically done a bunch of stuff 😉

 Very much a techie at heart, I’ve been creating software and designing websites since I was a teenager and love inventing and creating tools that people love to use and get real value from.